RayHightower/RayHightower.com/_posts/2024-06-20-the-road-less-stupid.markdown

 <img src="/images/road_less_stupid_cover.jpg" align="right" width="250" padding="10" alt="The Road Less Stupid" title="The Road Less Stupid" />

 >Smart people do dumb things.
-Here's the proof: How much money would you have right now if I gave you the ability to undwind any three financial decisions you have ever made?
+Here's the proof: How much money would you have right now if I gave you the ability to unwind any three financial decisions you have ever made?
 Write that number down... seriously.<br/>&nbsp;<br/>– Keith Cunningham, Author<br/>The Road Less Stupid

-Kudos to the author of _The Road Less Stupid_ for the irreverant way that he launches chapter one.
+Kudos to the author of _The Road Less Stupid_ for the irreverent way that he launches chapter one.
 The title of the book will push some people away.
 After all, how many of us want to see our mistakes amplified in black and white?

 Fortunately, the author takes an unorthodox path.
 Rather than saying "Hey dummy, look what you did", he says "hey... we're all dummies.
 Now here's what we can do to become less dumb."